top of page

 Determine the Paternal Impact of Male Fertility and Early Embryonic Development in Animals

 Paternal factors impact early embryonic development.
 We are using reproductive techniques like IVF, ICSI, and embryo culture to evaluate the paternal effect in mice and non-model species.
 We also analyze molecular pathways involved in paternal effects through transcriptomic and proteomic analyses.
-Our objective is to better understand the role of paternal factors in reproductive outcomes, which can impact biodiversity conservation.
+Our objective is to better understand the role of paternal factors in reproductive outcomes, which can impact fertility.

 Publications